cosmos/ethermint/docs/guides/metamask.md

 emintcli rest-server --laddr "tcp://localhost:8545" --unlock-key mykey --chain-id 1
 ```

-## Adding a custom Network for Ethermint
+## Adding a custom Network for Aragon-Chain

 One og the main limitations of using the default `Localhost 8545` network is that the tokens will be represented as `ETH`.